How to get to the Shimanami kaido cycling route. Guide and route information.

 The bike stand at Nanko ferry terminal.

 They also offer a bike stand for some of the deluxe rooms so you can actually take your bike into the room.
-I was in a single so this wasn’t available but I was happy enough to leave it below with the cars, trucks and motorbikes.
+I was in a single so this wasn’t available but I was happy enough to leave it below.

 They prepare a pretty thick blanket on the ground so you can lay your bike down on the side.